sparevibes/search_engine/README.md

 ## Task 0: project setup

-1. Fork this github repo

-1. Clone your fork onto the lambda server
+1. Fork this github repo, and clone your fork onto the lambda server

+1. Ensure that you'll have enough free disk space by:
+    1. bring down any running docker containers
+    1. run the command
+       ```
+       $ docker volume prune
+       ```

 ## Task 1: getting the system running